ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

     * DSA / Coding / Pair Programming*
         * This interview is the base of most of the interviews.
 There are some companies trying to avoid leetcode style questions but the majority is still using this type of interview at this moment.
         * You are given a question that is either directly from Leetcode, variation of it using different words, or some question that follows the same/similar pattern as questions on Leetcode.
         * Some companies “say” their interviews are not Leetcode style and call it Pair Programming but I was given a Leetcode style question during their Pair Programming interview (Cash App).
-So be prepared for a possible DSA interview when a company says Pair Programming interview.
+So still be prepared for a possible DSA interview when a company says Pair Programming interview.
     * Problem Solving Exercise / General Programming / Live Coding / Pair Programming*
         * This interview is a coding interview where you are given a question that is more like a real life problem than the Leetcode style questions.
         * Some companies do this interview by having the candidate implement the solution on their own without them being present.
 (They explain the problem, goes away, and come back when the time is up)